Course Mapping and Student Learning Outcomes (SLOs)

 A course map visually illustrates how the instructional content, activities, and assessments support and align with your course’s SLOs.
 Like any map, it allows you to see the big picture as well as focus on the components and sequence of your instructional plan.
 You’ll find it helps keep your course design targeted, facilitates faster development, and creates a reliable reference document if kept updated.

-SLOs describes what students must accomplish by the end of a program, course, or module.
+SLOs describe what students must accomplish by the end of a program, course, or module.
 Align university SLOs, program SLOs, course SLOs, and module SLOs to directly connect to course content and assignments.
 SLOs should also be aligned to relevant Accreditation Standards and Competencies of external professional and government organizations, as appropriate.
-This helps ensure the course, curriculum and degree deliver the promised educational outcomes.
+This helps ensure the course, curriculum, and degree deliver the promised educational outcomes.
 Outcomes should be directly measurable.

-Course Mapping Templates
+Curriculum Mapping Templates

 Minimum Engagement Hours